0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 #### Cursors

-Cursors do not display in the zoom window.
+Cursors always must be on screen (though they make take some time to appear after a scroll); they will move if you change the time base, including changing the time base in the zoom window.

 When the cursor menu is not up, pressing or holding the `Cursor` button brings it up.
 When it is already up pressing `Cursor` switches to the next